strimzi/strimzi-kafka-oauth/examples/README-authz.md

 For this Strimzi Kafka OAuth supports the use of `Keycloak Authorization Services`.

 A custom authorizer has to be configured on the Kafka Broker to take advantage of Authorization Services REST endpoints available on Keycloak, which provide a list of granted permissions on resources for authenticated users.
+The list of grants (permissions) is first fetched during the first action after authenticated session is established by Kafka client, and then regularly refreshed in the background.
-The list is fetched once, and enforced locally on the Kafka Broker for each user session in order to provide fast authorization decisions.
+Grants are cached, and enforced locally on the Kafka Broker for each user session in order to provide fast authorization decisions.
+Because they are refreshed, any changes at Keycloak side are detected and enforced.

 ## Building the Example Project